Victoria-Pinzhen-Liao/Functional-Programming/README.md

 ![file](https://purrgramming.life/wp-content/uploads/2022/02/image-1645655330430.png)

-## Imperative Programming (with Mutation )
+## Imperative Programming

+In imperative programming, we
-- modifying mutable variables,
+- modify mutable variables,
 - using assignments ( sets and/or re-sets the value stored in the storage location(s) denoted by a variable name)
 - using control structures such as if-then-else, loops, break, continue, return.